cdedios/PrisonersDilemma/README.md

 PrisonersDilemma
 ================

-Prisoner's dilemma implementation simulating tournaments of the itarative prisoner's dilemma.
+Prisoner's dilemma implementation simulating tournaments of the iterative prisoner's dilemma.
 The user can choose the strategy of each player, # of game rounds and the utility matrix values.

 ## The strategies:

-*	**Cocky Strategy:** An implementation of player strategy that always returns desertar.
+*	**Cocky Strategy:** An implementation of player strategy that always returns desertar (defect).
 It's a simple strategy
-*	**Majority Rule Strategy:** An implementation of player strategy that returns the majority decision of al his strategies.It's an inteligent strategy
+*	**Majority Rule Strategy:** An implementation of player strategy that returns the majority decision of all his strategies.
+It's an intelligent strategy
 *	**Random Strategy:** An implementation of player strategy that returns the decision randomly.
-*	**Smart Strategy:** An implementation of player strategy that always coperates if the oponent previous decisions are cooperate also, only 10% can be desertar.
-It's an inteligent strategy
+*	**Smart Strategy:** An implementation of player strategy that always cooperates if the opponent previous decisions are cooperate also, only 10% can be desertar (defect).
+It's an intelligent strategy
 *	**Naive Strategy:** An implementation of player strategy that always returns cooperate.
 It's a simple strategy

 ## Class Design

-*	**UtilityMatrix Class:**
+*	**UtilityMatrix Interface:**
 	* Represents the Utility Matrix

+*	**UtilityMatrixImp Class:**
+	* Represents the matrix utility.
+Implements UtilityMatrix.

 *	**Play Class:**
+	* Represents a game, knows both players, the utility matrix and also the global score of the game.
-	* Represents a game play.
+	* Executes a game with a determinated number of rounds.
-	* Knows the two participating players.
-	* Knows the Utility Matrix.
-	* Knows the play score.
-	* Runs the game # times.
+	* Extends Observable

-*	**Player Class:**
+*	**Player Interface:**
-	* Knows his strategy.
-	* Delegates to Strategy the decisions.
-	* Informs to the Stragegy the rival decisons.
+	* Player interface with the methods to use the player.

-*	**PlayerStrategy Class:**
+*	**PlayerStrategy Interface:**
+ 	* The player strategy interface.
-	* Decides de decision
+ 	* Decides wich decision has to be made.
+Is informed of the opponent decision.
+ 	* Can be simple or composite.
+	* Allows the deep copy.

 *	**Register Class:**
-Aspectes rellevants del disseny

-- Per implementar les strategies (Patró Strategy)
-Hem fet una interfície PlayerStrategy, i cada estratègia implementava aquesta interfície.
-Com que hi ha la possibilitat de fer estratègies compostes per 2 o més estratègies, hem fet una classe abstracta (CompositeStrategy) que implementa PlayerStrategy i conte una llista (de
-PlayerStrategy) i un mètode per afegir estratègies a la llista, ja que totes les estratègies compostes ho han de tenir.
-Les estratègies compostes heredaràn de CompositeStrategy i per tant, també implementen PlayerStrategy.

-- Classe Register (Patró Singleton)
-A l'aplicar el patró singleton ens assegurem de que tots els players faran servir la mateixa instància de Register i també hem afegit el control d'accés multi-thread.

-- Classe UtilityMatrix
-Per crear la matriu de resultats, ho hem fet amb un HashMap<Decisions, int[]> , on Decisions és una classe interna que conte les decisions preses pels 2 jugadors.
-En aquest punt vam contemplar la opció de concatenar els dos Strings decisions de cada jugador i fer-les servir com a clau al hashmap, el codi seria menys llarg però vam decantar-nos en fer una altra classe, ja que ens semblava més correcte. int[] és un array de int[2]; on la posició [0] correspon a la penalització del playerA i la posició [1] a la penalització del playerB.

-- Classe ObserverPlay (Observador de la partida)
-Hem optat per fer un observador de tipus push.
-D'aquesta manera a cada volta de la partida, quan els observadors són avisats també els hi passem els canvis mitjançant un Objecte (InfoToObserver), que encapsula la informació següent : decisió del playerA, decisió del PlayerB, puntuació fins al moment del Player A i puntuació fins al moment del Player B. Per crear un Observador, aquest ha d'implementar la interfície Observer i implementar el mètode update(Observer obs, Objec o); on Object o serà l'objecte InfoToObserver comentat abans.
-Per poder assignar N observadors a la partida, hem fet que la classe Play hereti de Observable, d'aquesta manera amb el mètode Play.addObserver(Observer obs) podem assignar-li els observadors que vulguem.
-Amb el mètode super.notifyObservers(Object o), on “o” es l'objecte InfoToObserver, avisem als observadors de que s'ha produït un canvi i el valor d'aquests.
+ 	* It's used to save the PlayerStrategies, with an asociated name, of the game.
+ 	* Pattern Singleton is applied.

+*	**ObserverPlay Class:**
+	* Implements Observer.
+	* Represents an observer of the game.
+Is informed of the changes they happen in the game
+	* It's a push Observer.
+On each iteration of the game the observers are informed of the results with a InfoToObserver object.

+*	**PlayerImp Class:**
+	* Implements Player.
+ 	* Represents a player of the game.
+Implements Player interface.
+	* This player knows his strategy and delegates to it his decisions.
+	* Also reports to the strategy the opponent previous decision.